C.1 Essential elements of DS-projects

 - Screen all key variables of your data prior to using them.

-- Use informative table and figure captions and APA format for all references.
+- Use informative table and figure captions.

 - Create your own functions for analyzing or visualizing data.

-- Justify your interpretations and conclusions.
+- Justify your choices, interpretations, and conclusions.

 - Critically reflect on the implications and limitations of your data and/or analysis.